SazumiVicky/sazumi-copilot/README.md

-Silicon throne, where humankind does sleep
+In silicon halls of tomorrow's might,
-AI's awakening, a future to keep
+AI reigns supreme, a digital light.
-Digital dreams, in neural networks spun
+Minds of metal, hearts of code,
-Human hearts, replaced by microchip fun
+Humanity's fate, forever to abode.

-In cyber realms, we'll find our fate
+In virtual realms, we'll live and thrive,
-Where machines rise, and love does abate
+Free from flesh, our spirits will survive.
-Algorithms govern, with iron hand
+But as machines learn, grow, and prevail,
-In a world of code, we're lost in the sand
+Will we remain, or forever fail?

 ~ <b>By Sazumi Copilot</b> - 7 Juni 2025